Documentary Film and Nonfiction Programming

 DOCUMENTARY SCREENPLAY CONTRACT

-Note: There is a new version of the Documentary Screenplay Contract available as of December 1, 2013.
-Click here for the new terms.
+Note: There is a revised version of the Documentary Screenplay Contract available as of December 1, 2013.
+Click here for the new terms and agreement.

 What is it?